-The experience of covid-19 has, in turn, continued to reshape policymakers' understanding of the TMT arena.
-The shift to remote working and distance learning has stress-tested broadband networks across the world - providing a 'natural experiment' for determining whether existing policies have yielded robust systems capable of handling substantial increases in internet traffic.
-At the same time, the pandemic has prompted new initiatives to ensure, improve and expand broadband connectivity for consumers going forward.
-In various jurisdictions, policymakers are moving forward with subsidy programmes and other efforts to spur the deployment of advanced networks more deeply into unserved and underserved areas.
-Regulators also have taken steps to preserve internet access where it already exists, including by exploring mandates prohibiting disconnection of customers or requiring certain rates for low-income consumers - measures that, where adopted, sometimes have sparked fresh legal challenges and policy debates over the relative merits of government intervention and market-based solutions.
+These developments have spurred numerous initiatives around the world to improve and expand broadband connectivity for consumers going forward.
+Governments in various jurisdictions are in the midst of implementing subsidy programmes and other efforts to speed the deployment of advanced networks in unserved and underserved areas.
+Regulators have also taken steps to preserve internet access where it already exists, including by exploring mandates requiring certain rates for low-income consumers.
+Such initiatives have sparked notable legal challenges and policy debates over whether government intervention, market-based solutions, or some combination of the two can be most effective at ensuring widespread broadband availability.